Malassezia furfur: Background

 been associated with numerous dermatological conditions, including seborrhoeic dermatitis, dandruff, pityriasis versicolor, and tinea circinata, all of which affect the skin.
 Some other diseases can also arise due to an infection with the fungus, such as catheter-related fungemia and pneumonia in patients receiving hematopoietic cell transplants.

 Morphology and characteristics

-Malassezia furfur is a unicellular organism which varies in size between 1.5–4.5 × 2.0–6.5 micrometers.
+Malassezia furfur is a unicellular organism which varies in size between 1.5 and 4.5 × 2.0–6.5 micrometers.
 The cells have a bottle-like shape due to a small protrusion visible at the end of each cell.
 Cells are difficult to grow in a lab since they require specific conditions.

 Treatment

-Topical application of antifungal medications such as ketoconazole, ciclopirox olamine, piroctone-olamine, zinc pyrithione, or sulfur compounds are commonly prescribed to treat diseases caused by Malassezia furfur.
+Topical application of antifungal medications such as ketoconazole, cyclopirox olamine, piroctone olamine, zinc pyrithione, or sulfur compounds are commonly prescribed to treat diseases caused by Malassezia furfur.